lustupuce/Army_ant_simulation/README.md

 # Army ant simulation
-This github contains the c++ implementation of a simulator for soft robots similar to the Flippy robot[1] to investigate/reproduce army ant bridge behavior developped in the context of a 6-months master thesis ([Report](../../blob/master/Report/Master_Thesis_HOUEL.pdf))
+This github contains the c++ implementation of a simulator for soft robots similar to the [Flippy robot](https://ssr.seas.harvard.edu/publications/flippy-soft-autonomous-climber-simple-sensing-and-control) to investigate/reproduce army ant bridge behavior developped in the context of a 6-months master thesis ([Report](../../blob/master/Report/Master_Thesis_HOUEL.pdf))

 ***
 Installation guide : [Installation](../../wiki/Installation-guide)